jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 12. >cat nginx_plus.yaml
 13. >cat hosts
 14. >cat nginx_plus_vars.yaml
 15. Note that we have cloned a github repository containing all of the files used in this workshop except the NGINX license certificates.
-We will need to move them to the correct folder for the scripts to work.
+We will need to move the license certificates to the correct folder for the scripts to work.
     1. cp ~/nginx-repo.* license/
 16. Run the Ansible playbook to install NGINX Plus. (use option 1 or 2)
     1. Full command: